Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 | Microsoft 365 Business Premium | $22.00/user/month | $22.00/user/month | No change |

-The pricing applies to all new subscriptions and renewals on or after July 1.
-If you're mid-term on an annual agreement, you keep your current rate until your next renewal date.
-And if your renewal falls before June 30, you can renew now to lock in current pricing for another full year — Microsoft's licensing FAQ explicitly confirms this.
+The pricing applies to all new subscriptions and renewals from July 1, 2026 onward.
+If you're mid-term on an annual agreement, you keep your current rate until your next renewal date — Microsoft's licensing FAQ confirms existing customers aren't moved to the new pricing mid-term.

-The standout: Business Premium doesn't move.
-Its per-seat cost holds at $22 while Business Standard rises to within $8 of it.
-The summer additions (storage, Copilot Chat) go to all Business plans, but Premium's security and device-management stack — the features that would cost $6–13/user/month if a Standard customer tried to replicate them with third-party tools — remains the differentiator.
+Business Premium's per-seat cost holds at $22 while Business Standard rises to within $8 of it.
+The summer packaging additions (storage, Copilot Chat) go to all Business plans, but Premium's security and device-management stack remains the differentiator.

 What makes Premium different isn't these summer additions — it's the security and management stack that was already included: Defender for Office 365 Plan 1 (Safe Links, Safe Attachments, anti-phishing), Defender for Business (endpoint EDR), Intune Plan 1, and Entra ID P1.
 These have been part of Premium for years and are not available in Basic or Standard.